-Minus Points in our health account

 After an average of 20 years follow-up, the study found that individuals with four compared with zero poor health behaviors had about three times the risk of dying prematurely of cardiovascular disease or cancer and four times the risk of dying from other causes.
 The risk of premature death from all causes and from each cause increased with each additional poor behavior."

-(ref: AICR Cancer Research Update Issue 42, May 5, 2010)
+(Ref: AICR Cancer Research Update Issue 42, May 5, 2010)

 The message is clear: We can improve our health by living a healthy lifestyle!